Exploits of a mom (from XKCD) https://xkcd.com/327/

 Learning objectives

-The ultimate goal of this course is to equip you to use data to make data-driven decisions rather than making decisions on gut feel or guesswork.
-After completing this course you should be able to:
+The ultimate goal of this course is to equip you to use data to make smart decisions rather than making decisions on gut feel or guesswork.
+After completing this course you will be able to:

 2. Design your own efficient databases.
 We will spend the next few weeks examining how to structure your own databases, laying out tables, and considering factors such as redundancy, reliability, and speed.

-3. Understand what goes on under the hood.
+3. Understand database internals.
 Next we will explore how databases operate, retrieving data quickly and accurately, even with multiple users accessing and updating data simultaneously.

-4. Describe new and developing database technologies.
-Finally we will look at new database technologies such as NoSQL databases and blockchains.
+4. Describe alternative database technologies.
+Finally we will look at new database technologies such as NoSQL databases.

 Prerequisite CS 50.
 I will also assume you are familiar with Python.